SofieThi/STH_Visual/assignment_3/README.md

 ## Usage (reproducing results)

-In order to run this code, clone the repository and store the data in the data folder.
+In order to run this code, clone the repository and load the cifar10 dataset (from tensorflow.keras.datasets import cifar10).
 You will need the packages in the requirements.txt document.

-To replicate the results chose the cifar10 dataset. from tensorflow.keras.datasets import cifar10

 ## Discussion of results